How To Set Up a Solo 401(k) in 5 Steps

 - Adoption agreement

-In addition to requesting information on you and your business, this paperwork may include items that would go on IRS Form 5500 if you have over $250,000 in your account or have additional plan participants.
-Should you later convert your Solo 401(k) to a traditional 401(k) with more participants, you or your plan administrator will need to give each eligible employee the same set of disclosures in an enrollment package.
+In addition, you’ll receive information regarding items that would go on IRS Form 5500 if you have over $250,000 in your account or have additional plan participants.
+If you eventually convert your solo 401(k) to a traditional 401(k) with more participants, those participants will also receive the same disclosures from the plan administrator.

-- General 401(k) disclosure: The IRS wants to make sure employees understand how employer-sponsored retirement plans work, especially from a tax benefit perspective
+- General 401(k) disclosure: This IRS-provided disclosure informs employees on how employer-sponsored retirement plans work, especially from a tax benefit perspective

 - Details about your plan: This is the specific information on your plan, including where accounts are being held and the available investment options